 Street Signs: No street signs, lights, or any other permanent street structure may be removed or altered without the prior approval of the NYC Dept. of Transportation or other agency charged with maintaining such structures and must be requested with the appropriate permissions on the Film Permit.

+Food Services: Permittee must have no sit-down, catered meals on public streets or sidewalks.
+Catered meals must be served and consumed at interior locations or provided from a food truck.
+Permittee must not barbeque on location.
+For trash removal, see below.

 Clean Up: Permittee must clean up promptly after the production activity and make a clean sweep of the location to ensure that nothing is left behind, including equipment, notification letters, and No Parking/Towing signs (and tape) that Permittee posted.
-Permittee must not use Dept. of Sanitation trash cans at the location nor leave trash bags among residential or business trash.
-Permittee may leave bagged trash at curbside for up to 12 hours for a private carting company if the trash bags are bundled and include an identifying label (or the template provided by the Film Office), but Permittee must not leave biohazard waste (including personal protective equipment) at the location.
+Permittee must not use Dept. of Sanitation trash cans at the location nor leave trash among or within residential or business trash.
+Permittee may leave trash in rigid receptacles with tight-fitting lids that are labeled with the name and phone number of the Permittee at curbside for up to 12 hours for private carter collection.
+Permittee must not leave biohazard waste at the location.